Anthony Davis NBA Playoffs Player Props: Lakers vs. Warriors

 Anthony Davis Insights vs. the Warriors

-- Allowing 43.3 rebounds per game, the Warriors are the 15th-ranked squad in the league.
+- The Warriors are the 21st-best defensive squad in the league, allowing 117.1 points per game.

+- On the glass, the Warriors are 15th in the NBA, conceding 43.3 rebounds per game.

-- Looking at assists, the Warriors are 15th in the NBA, conceding 25.7 per contest.
+- Looking at assists, the Warriors are ranked 15th in the NBA, giving up 25.7 per contest.

-- Looking at 3-pointers, the Warriors have given up 12.9 makes per game, 23rd in the NBA.
+- Looking at 3-pointers, the Warriors are ranked 23rd in the NBA, allowing 12.9 makes per game.

 Anthony Davis vs. the Warriors